spray/spray/docs/documentation/spray-io/io-bridge.rst

 And here is what action they instruct the bridge to perform:

 Bind
-  Listen for incoming connections on a particular port.
+  Start listening for incoming connections on a particular port.
 The sender receives a ``Bound`` event upon completion.

 Unbind
   Revert a previous ``Bind``.
 The sender receives an ``Unbound`` event upon completion.